ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Autoplaying audio or video** — Always give users control
 - **Removing focus indicators** — The blue outline helps keyboard users know where they are
 - **Using placeholder text as labels** — Placeholder text disappears when you start typing
-- **Making clickable areas too small** — Buttons and links should be at least 44x44 pixels
+- **Making clickable areas too small** — For usability, aim for touch targets of at least 44x44 pixels (this is strongly recommended best practice, though not strictly required by WCAG 2.1 AA)
 - **Flashing or blinking content** — Can trigger seizures; avoid flashing more than 3 times per second

 **The bottom line:** Most accessibility issues aren't complicated — they're just habits we haven't formed yet.
 Avoid these common mistakes and you'll be ahead of most content creators.